caa-dev-apps/cef-pass/README.md

     Each row of data is checked for
     - increasing timestamps
     - correct number of values
-    - value types match header variable definitions
+    - value types, matching header variable definitions
     - end of line marker